 My name is Sage, and I am a young woman in my late twenties.
 From the age of 18 I set off on my own from Canada to live and work in Italy with the intention of returning to attend university.
-For one year I worked as a private English teacher and speech therapist with Italian children.
+For two years I worked as a private English teacher and assistant to a speech therapist with Italian children.
 On my time off I would volunteer and explore the ecological communities in the area and throughout Europe.
-These experiences effected me so greatly that it determined the next few years of my life.
+These experiences affected me so greatly that it determined the direction of my life’s path.
 I learned I couldn’t allow social norms and expectations determine my future.

 I decided to take the path of experiential education – from foreign environments, culture, and human connection.
 For the following years I concentrated my time on traveling without plan except to learn and share.
 I focused the first 3 years of my travels, education and work in Italy, Belgium, Denmark, Sweden, Croatia, Serbia and Greece.
 I always hitch hiked from one destination to the next for opportunities to massage clients and volunteer on farms, ecological communities, yoga retreats and health centers.
 I continue to learn and practice massage in every place I go, and have all my clients to thank for teaching me the beauty of touch.